Big Girls Don't Cry (Lynn Anderson album): Release and reception

 Big Girls Don't Cry was released in July 1968 on Chart Records, becoming her third studio album issued.
 It was issued as a vinyl LP, containing six songs on each side of the record.
 Upon its release, Big Girls Don't Cry charted on the Billboard Top Country Albums chart.
 It spent a total of 18 weeks on the list before reaching number 11 in September 1968.
 The album was reviewed positively by music writers and publications.
 Following its release, Billboard magazine gave the album a positive response.
 "The material which includes her fine renditions of 'Honey' and 'Ring of Fire' is diversified and has appeal for all buyers," the publication wrote.
-In later years, Allmusic gave the project three out of five possible stars.

 The album's title track was the only single released from the project.
 It was also released in July 1968.
 Spending 14 weeks on the Billboard Hot Country Singles chart, the title track reached number 12 by September, becoming her fourth major hit.
 In Canada, the song became a larger hit.
 The title track became Anderson's first to reach the number one position on the Canadian RPM Country Songs chart.
 It was also her second single to chart on the list.